 The vineyard has been in the family for four generations.
 Previously the grapes were sold to the cooperative, and it has only been since 2000 that Philippe has been producing his own wines.
+Last year they built a spanking-new chais, with temperature-controlled fermentation vats.
 We have been shipping his wonderful Malepère reds for a number of years.

-Domaine Girard, Chardonnay Elevé sur lies fines 2014
+Domaine Girard, Chardonnay Elevé sur lies fines 2016

-This is vinified in 5ooL barrels, of which 40% are new and 60% are 1-3 years old.
+At an altitude of 350 metres, this wine is vinified in 500L barrels, of which 40% are new and 60% are 1-3 years old.
 The aim is to preserve the intensity of the fruit, while adding complexity without oak flavours.
 And it works!

 For all the world, like a good Saint Véran from Burgundy.

-Domaine Girard Chardonnay Las Salvios 2013
+Domaine Girard Chardonnay Las Salvios 2016

 This is vinified in a similar way, but 80% of the oak barrels are new each year to match the higher quality of the fruit.
 Unusually for this region, it undergoes a secondary malolactic fermentation – as in Burgundy – which adds complexity and softens the mouthfeel.

 It has a little more colour.
 The nose is richer and riper.
 There are wonderful exotic fruit salad flavours, the texture is more buttery and creamy.
 The acidity is softer and there is good length.